kriasoft/universal-router/docs/api.md

 - `next` - Middleware style function which can continue resolving, see [Middlewares](#middlewares) section below for details.
 - `url` - URL which was transmitted to `router.resolve()`.
-- `baseUrl` - Base URL path relative to the current route.
+- `baseUrl` - Base URL path relative to the path of the current route.
 - `path` - Matched path.
 - `params` - Matched path params,
   see [URL Parameters](#url-parameters) section above for details.